Shillelagh: Etymology

-The name shillelagh is the Hiberno-English corruption of the Irish (Gaelic) form sail éille, where sail means "willow" or "cudgel" and éille is genitive for iall meaning "thong", "strap", "leash", and "string", among others.
+The name shillelagh is the Hiberno-English corruption of the Irish (Gaelic) form sail éille, where sail means 'willow' or 'cudgel' and éille is genitive for iall meaning 'thong', 'strap', 'leash', and 'string', among others.

-As an alternate etymology, Anna Maria Hall and Patrick Weston Joyce have written that the name may have derived from the wood being sourced from forest land in the village or barony of Shillelagh, County Wicklow.
-The geographic name Shillelagh derives from Síol Éalaigh, or "Descendants of Éalach" in English.
+As an alternate etymology, Anna Maria Hall and Patrick Weston Joyce have written that the name may have been derived from the wood being sourced from forest land in the village or barony of Shillelagh, County Wicklow.
+The geographic name Shillelagh derives from Síol Éalaigh, or 'descendants of Éalach' in English.

 Construction

 Shillelaghs are traditionally made from blackthorn (sloe) wood (Prunus spinosa) or oak.
-With the scarcity of oak in Ireland the term came increasingly to denote a blackthorn stick, and indeed blackthorn stick is sometimes glossed as equivalent to shillelagh.
+With the scarcity of oak in Ireland the term came increasingly to denote a blackthorn stick, and therefore blackthorn stick is sometimes glossed as an equivalent to shillelagh.

 Wood from the root was prized since this would be used for the knob, and was less prone to crack or break during use.